 One of the really productive elements of this framework as opposed to that of a more collapse-style, is that creating this imagery of a descent debunks the idea that there is some magical climactic event which will bring forth mass ecological destruction and the fall of civilisation.
 Instead, this points towards things unfolding in stages, and possibly quite slowly (relatively speaking).
 However, it goes beyond that, as it also is framed as a gentler, voluntary descent rather than one that is out of our hands.
 More specifically, another popular concept in this milieu is Energy Descent Planning (i.e. transition), a process developed by the Transition Towns Movement.
-This is a system for developing local plans to design and prepare for energy descent.
-In this sense, it means the actual process of gradually changing the way we live, such as the energy sources we use (alternative energy), to be healthier for the earth and to soften the energy descent.
+This is a system for developing local plans to design and prepare for energy deenced by horticulture.
+It's similar to the way that anarchoprimitivism is influenced by hunter/gatherer societies.
+It can be seen as a way for those (e.g. Europeans) whose Earth-based cultures and lifeways have been destroyed, to give credence to those whose lifeways existed in the past or still exist.
+No doubt, enduring horticultural techniques have been integrated into permaculture, as proven by "permaculturists" who were already doing it before it was "invented".
+Rediscovered knowledge of techniques such as seedballs has been also integrated.
+Literally, it seems like a process of relearning what we had been doing right, what worked.
+But this process, of course, is coming from our current situation, reliant on industrial agriculture.
+Where we are coming from is so tainted, not simply by our resource heavy techniques (e.g. materials dependent on mining), but by globalisation and colonisation.
+This includes plants and animals of course, though I am by no means being necessarily dogmatic against non-native species (which includes humans!).
+But what I'm also referring to is ideology.